-See "Copying data to the clipboard" on page 21, "Determining which table columns to display" on page 21, "Viewing additional step details" on page 41, and "About the counters in Precise for SAP" on page 22.
+See Copying data to the clipboard, Determining which table columns to display, Viewing additional step details, and About the counters in Precise for SAP.

 Viewing additional step details

 Clicking on the Details icon in the Steps table opens the Step Details dialog box that displays additional performance statistics about the selected step.